 The service was last tested on 4 September 2020 and was checked for compliance with WCAG 2.1 AA.
 The tests were carried out by the Department for Work and Pensions.

 The service was tested using both automated and manual testing.

 What we’re doing to improve accessibility

-We will continue to iterate the design of the service, improving any inaccessible features as we become aware of them.
+We will continue to iterate the design of the service, with accessibility considerations built into the lifecycle of each release.

 This page was prepared on 4 May 2020.
 It was last reviewed on 22 September 2020.

 This website was last tested on 4 September 2020.
 The testing was carried out by the Department for Work and Pensions.